-For the Method Utilization graph (figure 2) we want to report on the API queries that are made over a range of specified time frames.
+For the Method Utilization graph (Figure 2) we want to report on the API queries that are made over a range of specified time frames.
 In this case, the row key will be the item we are trending, the column name will be the time frame, and the column value will be the quantity of occurrences.

-For the row key, we will use a key format of "<Account>:<Method>".
-In the case of trending the "post/add" method for account 5 we would have a row key of "5:post/add".
+For the row key, we will use a key format of <Account>:<Method>.
+In the case of trending the "post/ add" method for account 5 we would have a row key of 5:post/add.
 All statistics for this particular account / method will exist within this row.
-Note: In this particular example we are using ":" as a separator between the account and method; however, other separators could be used if need be.